 The Company's ability to pay interest, repay the principal or to refinance its indebtedness under the Senior Debt Facility or the Convertible Note Facility depends on the Company's future performance, which is subject to economic, financial, competitive and other factors beyond its control.
-The Company currently does not generate positive cash flow from operations and relies on financings.
 If the Company is unable to generate positive cash flow, it may be required to adopt one or more alternatives, such as selling assets, restructuring debt or obtaining additional equity capital on terms that may be onerous or highly dilutive.
 The Company's ability to refinance its indebtedness will depend on the capital markets and its financial condition at such time.
 The Company may not be able to engage in any of these activities or engage in these activities on desirable terms, which could result in a default on its debt obligations, or otherwise impact its business and financial condition.